Hakimbek/my-spring-boot-notes/2_Project_Components/Dependency_Management/README.md

 ### Spring Boot without Parent POM
 If we don't want to use **spring-boot-starter-parent** dependency, but still want to take the advantage of the dependency management, we can use `<scope>` tag, as follows:

+### Note
-> Note: It does not maintain the plugin management.
+It does not maintain the plugin management.

 ```xml
 <dependencyManagement>